Milne-Centre/data_science/README.md

 # data_science
-Available datasets for our data science course
+Available datasets for our data science course (all in csv format)

 Exoplanets-Kepler-objects_04_02_2020.csv: An exoplanet detection dataset from the Kepler mission (See https://exoplanetarchive.ipac.caltech.edu for more details about columns, although the file constains comments)